swat-model/swatplus/README.md

 ## Repository

-Get the SWAT+ sources by either cloning the repository using `git`.
+Get the SWAT+ sources by cloning the repository using `git`.

 ```bash
 $ git clone https://github.com/odav/swatplus.git